 But where do you start?

 Tecle suggests first talking to your past customers or sending them a survey to fully understand what inspired them to buy your product.
-At SynchroMSP, he sent customers a 10-question survey asking questions like: What problems were you trying to solve?
+At SyncroMSP, he sent customers a 10-question survey asking questions like: What problems were you trying to solve?
 What were you afraid of?
 What was your decision-making process like?
 How has your business changed since the purchase?

 “[Lead education] is bringing valuable, thought-producing questions that show you’re an expert in the space, and it pinpoints where you can bring value and help folks out.”

 That information helps reps understand why most customers come to them, and it helps them address the problems the customer is having in relatable terms, Tecle said.
 From there, the rep needs to use discovery to peel back the layers of the customer’s problem.

 “It’s almost like the little kid that asks, ‘Why?’ five times,” Tecle said.
 “That’s how you understand what’s underneath the surface.”